downloads | documentation | faq | getting help | mailing lists | licenses | wiki | reporting bugs | php.net sites | links | conferences | my php.net

 type

 Array dass die Argumente enthält.
-Ein gültiger Key ist ein string der einen Variablennamen enthält und ein gültiger Wert ist entwedet ein Filter oder ein array welches den Filter, seine Flags und Optionen spezifiziert.
-Wenn der Wert ein Array ist, sind gültige Keys filter der den Filtertyp definiert, flags welches jegliche Flags die den Filter spezifizieren enthält und options welches die Optionen enthält to den Filter beschreiben.
+Ein gültiger Key ist ein string der einen Variablennamen enthält und ein gültiger Wert ist entweder ein Filter oder ein array welches den Filter, seine Flags und Optionen spezifiziert.
+Wenn der Wert ein Array ist, sind gültige Keys filter der den Filtertyp definiert, flags welches jegliche Flags die den Filter spezifizieren enthält und options welches die Optionen enthält die den Filter beschreiben.
 Für ein besseres Verständnis sehen Sie sich das Beispiel an.

 Rückgabewerte

-Bei Erfolg wird ein Array zurückgegeben, welches alle Werte der angefragten Variablen enthält oder FALSE im Fehlerfall.
-Ein einzelner Array-Wert ist FALSE, wenn das Filtern fehlgeschlagen ist oder NULL, wenn die Variable nicht gesetzt ist.
-Wenn das Flag FILTER_NULL_ON_FAILURE benutzt wurde, wird FALSE zurückgegeben, wenn die Variable nicht gesetzt ist und NULL, wenn das Filtern fehlgeschlagen ist.
+Ein einzelner Array-Wert ist false, wenn das Filtern fehlgeschlagen ist oder null, wenn die Variable nicht gesetzt ist.
+Wenn das Flag FILTER_NULL_ON_FAILURE benutzt wurde, wird false zurückgegeben, wenn die Variable nicht gesetzt ist und null, wenn das Filtern fehlgeschlagen ist.
+Ist der Parameter add_empty false, wird kein Arrayelement für nicht gesetzte Variablen hinzugefügt.

 Beispiele